CyberPhoenix90/aurum-server/README.md

 # Aurum server
-Aurum.js centric, Websocket powered alternative to REST or GraphQL allowing to expose data sources by URL and have clients listen to updates through the URL
-Can easily be used alongside any existing server framework.
-Allows exposing aurum datasources through the net.
+Websocket powered webserver for Aurum.js allowing the sychronization between datasources of a server and a client.
+Useful to make full stack streams that like the ability to synchronize the server state with the DOM in near real time Still work in progress not yet usable